JohnLockwood/HackYourProgrammingCareer/README.md

 ### Your First Repository

 Once you've configured GitHub for Windows, it will bring you to a page showing you that you have no repositories.
-To get a feel for Git, let's start by creating a local repository
+To get a feel for Git, let's start by creating a local repository.

 ### Forking a Repository